RasaHQ/rasa/README.md

 understanding module, and the first component to be open-sourced.

 ### What languages does it support?
-It depends.
-Some things, like intent classification with the `supervised_embeddings` pipeline, work in any language.
-Other features are more restricted.
-See details [here](https://nlu.rasa.com/languages.html)
+The `supervised_embeddings` pipeline works in any language.
+If you want to use pre-trained word embeddings, there are models available for many languages.
+See details [here](https://rasa.com/docs/nlu/languages/)

 ### How to contribute
 We are very happy to receive and merge your contributions.
 There is some more information about the style of the code and docs in the [documentation](https://nlu.rasa.com/contribute.html).